-The application process for the CPA exam is more confusing than it needs to be.
+The application process for the uniform CPA examination is more confusing than it needs to be.
 It’s even more confusing if you are not living in the United States.
 But don’t worry, the CPA application process is the same for everyone (for the most part).
-This article will break down how the exam works on an international level so you can sit for the test in as little time as possible.
+This article will break down how the CPA exam works on an international level so you can sit for the test in as little time as possible.

 Who Can Become a CPA?

 Even if are not a US citizen, you can still qualify to be a US Certified Public Accountant (CPA) as long as you meet the Board of Accountancy eligibility requirements in one of the 54 U.S. jurisdictions.
 These include the 50 states, District of Columbia, Puerto Rico, the U.S. Virgin Islands, and Guam.
 The 55th jurisdiction, the Commonwealth of Northern Mariana Islands, is not yet ready to accept CPA applicants, but it’s a beautiful place to visit and will eventually be quite a lovely exam destination!

 If you want to take the CPA exam outside of the US, you will first have to establish your eligibility through a state board participating in the International CPA Examination Administration Program.
 The CPA Exam opened up Prometric test centers in 2011 in Bahrain, Kuwait, Japan, Lebanon, the United Arab Emirates (UAE), and Brazil.
 You must also be fluent in English since the test is offered only in English.

 If you went to school outside of the US and your educational requirements are not based on those established by the US, there needs to be an evaluation of your credits to make sure that you match the educational standard set by the National Association of State Boards of Accountancy (NASBA).
 This is really the only additional step you need to take as an international CPA candidate.

 NASBA has evaluation services that you can find here.
 You should do this before you begin the application process since it can take up to 6 or 8 weeks for your international education to be approved.